zhang123cnn/myblog/about.markdown

 ## Who I am
 - I am a Chinese guy so I prefer people to call my Chinese name Xiaomeng(晓猛).
 For those of you who do not know Chinese very well, the pronounciation is roughly [sh ih ow] + [m Oh ng] (or Shaw-mon roughly).
 Over years, I have developed a skill to know when people call my name no matter how they pronounce it.
 So no pressure. :)
-- A bit more on myself, I came to UK in 2010 and then joined Bloomberg at 2012.
-I was in currency trading team for 4 years, then internally transferred to realtime data platform team.
-My day job is to make the data distribution system more stable so it can deliver more value to our customers.
+- A bit more on myself, I came to UK in 2010 and then worked for Bloomberg for 8 years.
+In Feb 2020, I joined FB.
+Since then I firstly worked on [data transfer project](https://datatransferproject.dev/) then transferred to Augmented Reality teamed
 - Apart from the day job, I am interested in all sorts of technologies that are cool and I am particularly passionate on those I can play with!

 ## What you can expect from me
 - I work in London Hours.
-9:30am to 5:30pm is my allocated time for day work and meetings, and I spend all the rest for my side projects.
-My lunch time is from 12:00 to 14:00.
-That includes a 7k run when there is no meeting scheduled at the same time.
+8:00am to 6:00pm is my allocated time for day work and meetings, and I am generally not available outside these hours.
+My lunch time is from 12:30 to 13:30.
+Pre-pandemic, I normally did a 7k during this break.
+But now I would take a nap instead.
-- I read all email messages sent by human and I am aiming to respond within one working day.
+- I read all messages/notifications sent by human and I am aiming to respond within one working day.
 Use instant messenger if you need me immediately.
 - I always keep my calendar up to date.
 If you need me for a meeting, please drop an invite at any empty slot.
 I acknowledge every meeting invite.
 I would tentatively accept it when I don't know my availability just yet.
 - Generally I do not get engaged in chatroom discussion very actively.
 If you have important information for me, email or p2p messenger  are preferable.
 They just work better for me.